Shri-m-source/Shri_/demo 2.md

-shri krishna
+shri krishna!

-shri rama
+shri rama!

-This documentation describes how to use the Pavel robotic toothbrush.
+This documentation describes how to use the Pavel robotic toothbrush!

-Note that this toothbrush is not safe to use for children, adults, or pets!!!!
+Note that this toothbrush is not safe to use for children, adults, or pets!

-ohhhhh
+ohhhhh!

-this is the next version of tags!!!@@@
+this is the next version of tags!